 When the sun comes out and it’s time to find breakfast in Venice, where do you go?
 Are you craving a tradition plate of bacon, eggs and toast or perhaps something more upscale like a eggs benedict?
 There are a wide variety of restaurants that provide a delicious breakfast plate.
 This guide will tell you all you need to know to find restaurants serving breakfast nearby.

 Hunting for Breakfast in Venice?
 Start with these 5 places.

 Blu Island Bistro

 625 S Tamiami Trail, Venice, FL 34285

 Nestled into the front of a motel, Blu Island Bistro is located on Venice Island.
 This local favorite was originally owned and operated by Chef Alan Laskowski, from Philadelphia.
 He has had a very successful career including award-winning dishes and a feature on the Food Network.
 During the restaurant shutdown of 2020, new owners took over the restaurant, but have maintained the same quality and spirit that we fell in love with.
 While there is a menu that is available every day, the real treasures always lie on his specials that change on a daily basis.
-On the weekends, Chef Alan makes his famous donuts that are rolled in cinnamon sugar before being drizzled in icing and topped with fresh strawberries.
+On the weekends, Chef Alan’s famous donuts are still being made, rolled in cinnamon sugar before being drizzled in icing and topped with fresh strawberries.